JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 #### ColumnTemplateAsync

-The `ColumnTemplateAsync` is the document repository for the asynchronous tasks.
+The `ColumnTemplateAsync` is the document template for the asynchronous tasks.
 It has two components:

 * **ColumnEntityConverter:** That converts an entity to communication API, e.g., The Person to ColumnFamilyEntity.